 Our decisions have a major impact on how we achieve our goals.
 More than that, our work makes a difference on an international scale.
 We lead on competition, policy and communication activities and build strong relationships with everyone from consumer groups and industry contacts to the media and government stakeholders.
 We monitor the external environment and work across the FCA to build an aerial overview of how the markets are functioning.

-Applications for our 2017 Strategy & Competition programme are now closed.
+Applications to our 2018 Strategy & Competition graduate programme are now closed.
 Please click here to register your interest for 2019.

 Chief Economist's Department (CED)